dnth/dnth.github.io/content/blog/clean_up_your_digital_life/index.md

 Here are a few:

-+ **Efficient**: Fastdup's algorithms enable you to quickly identify and eliminate duplicate images and videos, freeing up valuable storage space and ensuring that your data is clean and organized.
++ **Efficient**: Fastdup's algorithms enable you to quickly identify and eliminate duplicate images and videos.
+All you need a mediocre PC.
+If you don't have access to a computer, you can even run it on [Google Colab](https://colab.research.google.com/) for free.

-+ **Easy to use**: Fastdup is incredibly user-friendly, with a simple and intuitive interface that makes it easy to manage even large image and video collections.
++ **Easy to use**: Get started with only few lines of Python code.

-+ **Fast**: With Fastdup, you can gain insights from your visual data quickly, saving you valuable time and resources.
++ **Fast**: Gain insights from your visual data quickly, saving you valuable time and resources.
+On a reasonably modern computer it takes only minutes to scan through thousands of images.

-+ **Scalable**: Fastdup is designed to work with large image and video collections, allowing you to manage and curate your data at scale.
++ **Scalable**: Fastdup is designed to work with large image and video collections, allowing you to manage and curate your data at scale if you require.

-The best part?
+🌟 The best part?
 Fastdup is **free**.

 {{< notice info >}}
 Fastdup offers an Enterprise edition of the tool that lets you do more.
 Find out more [here]((https://www.visual-layer.com/)).